Frequently Asked Questions

 What are the minimum requirements for becoming a Certified Pharmacy Technician?

 The ExCPT states that you must have successfully completed a Pharmacy Technician Training Program within the past five years.
-You must have your diploma or GED OR be within 30 days of earning your high school diploma or GED.
+You must have your diploma, GED, OR be within 30 days of earning your high school diploma or GED.

 How many individuals or schools have used PassAssured's Pharmacy Technician Training Program?